rng-guy/NFSMWBartender/README.txt

  4) • How do I install Bartender in my game?
  5) • How may I redistribute or bundle Bartender?
  6) • What changed in each version of Bartender?

-You can view this document with web formatting on GitHub: https://github.com/rng-guy/NFSMWBartender